Disentanglement as Identifiable Pushforward Factorisation: Introduction

 \section{Introduction}

-Variational Autoencoders \citep[\textbf{VAE}s,][]{kingma2013auto, rezende2014stochastic} and variants, such as $\beta$-VAE \citep{betavae} and FactorVAE \citep{kim2018disentangling}, are often observed to \textit{disentangle} the data, whereby changing an individual co-ordinate in latent space causes generated samples to vary in a single semantically meaningful way, such as the hair colour or facial expression in an image.
-This phenomenon is both of practical use, e.g.\ for controlled data generation, and intriguing as it is not knowingly designed into a VAE's training algorithm.
-Related phenomena are observed in samples of Generative Adversarial Networks (GANs) \citep[][]{gan} and diffusion models \citep{stablediff, pandeydiffusevae, zhang2022unsupervised, yang2023disdiff}.
+A generative latent variable model is said to be \textit{disentangled} if varying a single latent co-ordinate changes a single semantic aspect of generated samples, e.g.\ an object's position or the facial expression in an image.
+Variational Autoencoders (\textbf{VAE}s, \citet{kingma2013auto, rezende2014stochastic}) and variants \citep{betavae, kim2018disentangling, tcvae} are often observed to disentangle, which is intriguing since VAEs are not knowingly designed to achieve it, and potentially useful, e.g.\ for controlled data generation.
+Related phenomena are observed in Generative Adversarial Networks (GANs) \citep[][]{gan} and diffusion models \citep{stablediff, pandeydiffusevae, zhang2022unsupervised, yang2023disdiff}.

-While disentanglement lacks a formal definition, it commonly refers to identifying \textit{generative factors} of the data \citep{bengio2013representation}.
-Thus a better understanding of disentanglement, and how it arises ``for free'' in a VAE, seems relevant to many areas of machine learning, its interpretability and our understanding of the data; and may enable us to induce disentanglement reliably in domains where it cannot be readily perceived, e.g.\ gene sequence or protein modelling.
-We focus on disentanglement in VAEs, where it is well observed \citep{betavae, burgess2018understanding}, with the expectation that a clearer understanding of it there, more as a property of the \textit{data} than the model, may extend to other settings, such as state of the art diffusion models.
+Though lacking a formal definition, disentanglement is often associated with identifying \textit{generative factors} of the data \citep{bengio2013representation}.
+Hence understanding disentanglement, and how it arises ``for free'' in VAEs, is of interest in many areas of machine learning, to its interpretability and to our very understanding of the data itself.
+It may also enable data to be disentangled reliably in domains where it is less easy to perceive, e.g.\ gene sequence or protein modelling.